 Die Schwarze Spinne is probably one of the only records where the intro – they call it Einklang – already got on my good side.
 The snazzy use of the Hammered Dulcimer together with downturned guitar riffs is a tasty one.
 They put another one of those on top of everything in Ausklang, together with a guitar melody that usually lives on alphorn’s territory, methinks.

 As Der Komthur takes off, Totenheer pretty much throw all that Black Metal has to offer at you.
 I really liked the way the band adapted the tune to the part of the story it is in.
 So, you’ll get anything blackened, sometimes at funeral speeds and often straight from the mother lode of Thrash Metal.
 Epic pieces like Die Schwarze Spinne – the title track – will really showcase what this album is all about.

 Die Verbannung even shows signs of abject cheesiness at first, yet by about mid-point, Totenheer increase the crunch and save the day with a powerful flourish.
 Hey, they even throw in a couple of pretty good imitations of Dani Filth’s screams into this devilish fray.

 Finally, concocting a theme on Black Metal territory is pretty difficult.
 A style that suffers from severely tight constraints.
-If you allow them to happen of course, that is.
-Yet, I have seldom seen a theme record done with such prowess on a limited genre.
+If you allow them to happen, of course, that is.
+Yet, I have seldom seen a theme record done with such prowess in a limited genre.